duggum/zeza/README.md

 For help with individual commands, run `zeza <command> --help`

+### Configure

+As the name implies, this will be the primary command you use to configure `eza`.

+There is no need to edit `EZA_COLORS` directly.
+The `configure` command will copy a thoroughly commented and fully customizable default configuration file called `.zeza_custom.eza` to a location of your choosing (default is `$HOME`).
+Simply edit the color assignments and run `zeza refresh` to apply your changes.

+There is a handy [cheatsheet](docs/cheatsheet.md) available in the `docs` directory to help you if needed.

 ### Tables

 The `tables` command can be especially helpful as it displays a variety of color tables that demonstrate the rendering